 The official Drupal 9 release date is June 3, 2020.

 What does this mean for all those Drupal users out there?
 It means the winds of change are blowing.
 And hard.
 Which is a good thing.

 Drupal 9 is, in a very technical sense as much as an essential one, an upgrade in true spirit.
 Dries Buytaert – the original developer of Drupal – has made it clear that Drupal 9 will be a cleaner version of Drupal 8, due in great part to the fact that the former is being built on top of the latter, essentially adding new functionality as backward-compatible code.
 This is very significant because it means migrating from Drupal 8 to Drupal 9 will be a very smooth and easy process.

 The developers have explained that the reason they have announced the Drupal 9 release date so far ahead of schedule is to give people time to prepare.
-Upgrading from previous versions to Drupal 9 will not only be easy, it will also be necessary if you wish to acquire full functionality and retain the ability to receive security updates within the bi-yearly cycles.
+Upgrading from previous versions to Drupal 9 will not only be easy, but it will also be necessary if you wish to acquire full functionality and retain the ability to receive security updates within the bi-yearly cycles.